pdp11/mit-gt40-spacewar/README.md

 transcript of the build process, and the `.LDA` absolute loader output files.

+The game uses facilities provided by "GTROS", the GT40 Trivial Operating System, which must be resident in memory when Spacewar is running.
+A SIMH script for running the game is in the `run` directory.
+Currently the emulator executes the program too fast to be useful.

 The AI lab working papers 64, 165, and 166 describe the environment in which this game was greated.